FAQ

 What happens to my files if I delete a space?

-Deleting a space (context delete) removes it from your vault’s context list, but the files remain on disk in the context’s storage directory.
+Leaving a space (hain space leave) removes it from your vault’s space list, but the files remain on disk in the folder you designated for the space.
 It does not delete files from other peers.
+Use hain space forget to drop the binding only, without affecting the folder.

 Can multiple people edit the same file?